 T/R switching to the transmit mode is done in the following manner.
 When the PTT switch is closed, the base of the Transmit Switch, Q11, is grounded via that switch.
-This prevents biasing of Q11, and therefore it is closed.
+This prevents biasing of Q11, and it is closed.
 Regulated voltage from the Automatic Voltage Regulator (AVR), Q10, can then be supplied through Q11 to Q4, Q5, Q6, and Q7.
 Since the RF Power Amplifier is a class C type, it will conduct only when rf is applied to the bases of Q8 and Q9.
-Therefore, it is not necessary to provide switching for the 13.8 VDC that is supplied to it at all times.
-Thus, with the PTT switch closed and rf applied to Q8 and Q9, the transceiver is in the transmit mode.
+With the PTT switch closed and rf applied to Q8 and Q9, the transceiver is in the transmit mode.

-The synthesizer frequency is applied to the Transmit Mixer, Q5, along with the 11.275 MHz output of the Offset Oscillator, Q4 with X11.
-The synthesizer frequency is determined by the channel selector switch, S2, as explained in the synthesizer section of this chapter.
+The synthesizer frequency is applied to the Transmit Mixer, Q5, along with the 11.275 MHz output of the Offset Oscillator, Q4 and X11.
 These two frequencies are mixed to yield the transmit frequency.
-Mathematically, this is expressed in the following formula: